Conic-Optimization Based Algorithms for Nonnegative Matrix Factorization: Convergence results

-Let us provide a convergence rate for the FW algorithm (Algorithm~\ref{FW}) under our assumptions. \begin{theorem} Consider the problem \eqref{opt_prob} where $\Phi$ is a continuously differentiable concave function over the compact convex domain $Q$.
+Let us provide a convergence rate for the FW algorithm (Algorithm~\ref{FW}). \begin{theorem} Consider the problem \eqref{opt_prob} where $\Phi$ is a continuously differentiable concave function over the compact convex domain $Q$.
 Let us denote $Z^{(i)}$ the sequence of iterates generated by the FW algorithm (Algorithm~\ref{FW}) applied on~\eqref{opt_prob}.
+Assume there exists a constant $\tilde{\tau} > 0$ such that $\tilde{\tau} \leq \tau^{(i)} \leq 1$ for all $i$.
 Then the minimal FW gap, defined as $\tilde{\mu}^{(i)} := \min_{0 \leq j \leq i} \, \mu^{(j)}$, satisfies, for all $i=1,2,\dots$,